odinsontm/odinsontm/README.md

 - Hi, I’m @odinsontm

-I am a Computer Science Student with 5+ years of game development experience.
+I am a Computer Science Student with 5+ years of development practice.